rtmigo/prefnotifiers_flutter/README.md

 var currentValue = await prefs.getInt("TheParameter");
 ```

-There are two lines of problem.
+There are two lines of problem:

 - This code is asynchronous.
 We cannot use such code directly when building a widget.